INFOSYS221-2021/lab-03-mdm/README.md

 END when count is complete

 Version 2
-1. GET integer value
+1. GET integer value \n
-2.IF integer value smaller than 0
+2.IF integer value smaller than 0 \n
-3.SET integer value to multiply by -1
+3.SET integer value to multiply by -1 \n
-   ENDIF
+   ENDIF \n
-4.FOR every digit in the integer value
+4.FOR every digit in the integer value\n
-   COUNT digits
+   COUNT digits\n
-5.END when count is complete`
+5.END when count is complete\n